codepath/android_guides/Google-Cloud-Messaging.md

     - Register in app for a GCM Registration ID
     - Transmit the Registration ID (Device ID) to our web server
     - Register a GCM Receiver to handle incoming messages
+    - Register an InstanceID Listener Service to handle updated tokens
  3. Develop HTTP Server with GCM endpoints
     - Endpoint for registering a user with a device ID
     - Endpoint for sending a push notification to a specified set of device IDs